 Search Minerals Inc. (the "Company") was incorporated under the provisions of the Business Corporation Act (British Columbia) on June 7, 2006.
 On May 3, 2007, the Company commenced trading on the TSX Venture Exchange (the "TSX-V") under the trading symbol "SMY.V".
+On July 7, 2021, the Company commenced trading on the OTCQB® Venture Market in the United States operated by the OTC Markets Group Inc. under the stock symbol "SHCMF".
 The Company is in the business of mineral exploration involving acquiring, exploring and evaluating mineral resource properties.
-At February 28, 2021, the Company was in the exploration and evaluation stage and had properties located in Canada.
+At May 31, 2021, the Company was in the exploration and evaluation stage and had properties located in Canada.
 The Company's corporate head office is located at 108, 901 West 3rd Street, North Vancouver, British Columbia, Canada.